-Now that you’ve taken the preliminary steps of designing your blog, it’s time for technology to take over.
-Because you are going to create a WordPress blog,* the first thing that you will need is hosting.
+Now that you’ve taken the preliminary steps of designing your blog and purchased your domain name(s), it’s time to select a hosting solution.
 If you have a website for your business already, you likely already have a web hosting provider and either space on a server or your own server.
 If you are setting things up for the first time, you will contract with your chosen web hosting provider who will allot you website space on a server and set you up with a FTP (file transfer protocol – this is the way you upload and download files from your server) account.

 Basics: A server is essentially a large computer that is held in a hosting provider’s data center.
 Your hosting plan determines how much of the server your account “owns”.
 There are three main types of hosting services: shared server, virtual private server, and private server.

 Shared Server: The most economical option.
 Your website is hosted on a server along with multiple other websites.
 The hosting provider that you choose will set limits for your account so that you do not overload the server and cause the rest of your server’s websites to go down.
 This option is great for those of you just getting started, as the memory and bandwidth that you will be provided is likely sufficient for your needs.
 However, if you expect several thousand visitors per day (at peak times), you may experience slowness with shared server hosting and your web host even has the ability to take your site down to steady the server.

 Best for: Just getting started; Non-complex sites; Static websites (non-blogs); Sites without a rush of traffic at peak times

 Virtual Private Server: Picture a server as a packing box for glassware.
 You get the space for one glass and share the box with multiple other glasses.